TykTechnologies/tyk-helm-chart/README.md

 **Note: All helm commands should be run from the root of the repo.**

-For further detail on how to configure Tyk as an Ingress Gateway, or how to manage APIs in Tyk using the Kubernetes API, please refer to our [Tyk Operator documentation](https://github.com/TykTechnologies/tyk-operator/).
-The Tyk operator can be installed along this chart and works with all installation types.

 ## Redis and MongoDB
 - Redis is required for all of the Tyk installations it must be installed in the cluster or reachable from inside K8s.
 - MongoDB is only required for the tyk-pro installation and must be installed in the cluster, or reachable from inside K8s.
 If you are using the mongo pumps in the tyk-headless installation you will require mongo installed for that as well.